 Next, we can add axis labels with “Axis Labels:”

 The “Report” Section tells the program what to do when a report is generated.
-By Default you get a table and a graph.
+By default you get a table and a graph.
 But you can do either, both, or you can suppress it in the report.
 You can give the plot and/or table in the report a caption by filling in the Caption field.
 It comes out nice:

 Note that it actually includes a legend in the report.
-If you want the legend when you are looking at a graph interacively, just Right Mouse Button on the graph and choose “Show Legend” to turn it on:
+If you want the legend when you are looking at a graph interactively, just Right Mouse Button on the graph and choose “Show Legend” to turn it on: